erinsiodmak/GitPractice/gitcheat.md

 git remote -v
-git status (tells status of files or repositories being staged or committed) git log git add . git commit -m "[clear message describing the changes you made]" git push origin master
+git status (tells status of files or repositories being staged or committed) git log git add . (stages files) git commit -m "[clear message describing the changes you made]" git push origin master (not sure what this means)